kevinmichaelchen/presentations/2022-10-03-buf/src/slides.md

 ---

-# Problems solved
+# Buf CLI

+- Buf's [CLI](https://buf.build/product/cli/) takes care of compiling.
+- Just run `buf generate`.
 - No more fiddling with protoc.

-We have the [CLI](https://buf.build/product/cli/) now.
+---

+# Problem solved: Sharing

 - The [Buf Schema Registry](https://buf.build/product/bsr/) (BSR) is a powerful tool.
   - No more copy/pasting protobufs.
 We can now pull dependencies.
   - We can also generate stubs [remotely](https://buf.build/product/bsr/#remote-library-generation).